jgomer2001/flowless/webapp/README.md

 This is a placeholder webapp for the engine flow.
 There is no actual code here

-In practice this app won't exist, see the `README` of engine folder

 ## Requisites

 Java 11, maven, Jetty 9.4